ashp15205/HUMAAN-MENTAL-WELLNESS-COMPANION/README.md

 # 💚 HuMaan: AI-Powered Mental Health Support for Students

-**HuMaan** is an AI-driven mental health support system designed specifically for students.
-With increasing academic pressures like assignments, exams, and practicals — alongside unhealthy habits such as irregular sleep and poor nutrition — students often experience a decline in both mental and physical well-being.
+**HuMaan** is an AI-driven, confidential, and empathetic mental wellness platform designed specifically for students and young adults.
+Facing intense academic pressures — such as assignments, exams, and practicals — alongside lifestyle challenges like irregular sleep and poor nutrition, many students experience a decline in both mental and physical well-being.

-This project introduces an AI-integrated platform that provides personalized mental health support to help students manage stress, reduce anxiety, and promote healthier lifestyles.
-Over time, these small yet consistent improvements contribute to long-term emotional stability and personal growth.
+This project leverages AI and Google Cloud’s generative AI to deliver personalized mental health support, helping students manage stress, reduce anxiety, and develop healthier routines.
+By providing consistent, culturally sensitive guidance in a safe and private environment, HuMaan empowers students to cultivate emotional resilience, promote long-term well-being, and foster personal growth.

 ---